Also known as: Salmon patch and Nevus flammeus

 Stork bites occur in about one third of all newborns.

 A stork bite is due to a stretching (dilation) of certain blood vessels.
-It may become darker when the child cries or room temperature changes.
-It may fade when you push on it.
+It may become darker when the child cries or the temperature changes.
+It may fade when pressure is put on it.

-A doctor can diagnose a stork bite simply by looking at.
+A health care provider can diagnose a stork bite simply by looking at it.
 No tests are needed.